alexgian1/MiniJava-Compiler/README.md

 java Main <inputFile1> <inputFile2> ...
 ```

-If the MiniJava compiler type checking is successful, it will print the the field and method offsets for each class in the Standard Output.
+If the MiniJava compiler type checking is successful, it will print the field and method offsets for each class in the Standard Output.